wrkzdev/turtlecoin-rpc-js/README.md

 ### client.queryBlocksLite(options)

-Retrieves the last 100 (as defined in ) blocks from the first block hash supplied in the requested array.
+Retrieves the last 100 blocks from the last block hash that the daemon knows about in the list provided

+For the best results, the block hashes you supply should follow the following order:

+The first 10 blocks are sequential descending, next goes in pow(2,n), like 2, 4, 8, 16, 32, 64 and so on, and the last one is always genesis block

 #### Method Parameters